-- 6. Writing prompts The applicant is requested to reply to three of six questions or statements regarding counseling.
-It is expected that the questions are answered to the best of the applicant's ability and each question is to be answered in 300 words or less.

-- 7. Entrance Test Results A score of 380 (400 preferred) or higher on the Miller's Analogy Test or an equivalent score on the Graduate Record Exam.

-- 8. Coursework While applicants from all undergraduate majors are considered, coursework in behavioral sciences (e.g., Psychology or Sociology) is desirable.
-It is hoped, but not mandatory, that students will have taken the following courses or their equivalent:

-- a.
-Introduction to Psychology or Sociology

-- b.
-Personality Theory

-- c.
-Statistics/Research design
+- 5. International students Applicants from non-English speaking educational institutions must submit the results of the TOEFL.
+Generally, a score of 550 or above is acceptable evidence of a student's ability to successfully study in an English-speaking environment at the graduate level.
+Also, the applicant must submit documentation showing how his/her education will be financed.
+A bank official must authorize this financial documentation. - 6.
+Writing prompts The applicant is requested to reply to three of six questions or statements regarding counseling and/or college student personnel work.
+It is expected that the questions are answered to the best of the applicant's ability and each question is to be answered in 300 words or less. - 7.
+Entrance Test Results A score of 380 (400 preferred) or higher on the Miller's Analogy Test or an equivalent score on the Graduate Record Exam. - 8.
+Coursework While applicants from all undergraduate majors are considered, coursework in behavioral sciences (e.g., Psychology or Sociology) is desirable.
+It is hoped, but not mandatory, that students will have taken the following courses or their equivalent: - a.
+Introduction to Psychology or Sociology - b.
+Personality Theory - c.
+Statistics/Research design - d.

-- d.
 Abnormal Psychology